Join the Fund's newsletter!

 How to apply

 Applications for funding must be submitted by the Norwegian minority producer.
 The project must be acknowledged as a cultural product in the country of the delegate producer.
 An agreement from a distributor confirming the intention of a release in Norway is not required.
-The volume of support will be determined based on Norwegian spending and the share of other Norwegian investment.
+The grant will be determined based on Norwegian spending and the norwegian investment.
 Priority will be given to productions with strong artistic potential and/or a potential for the Norwegian producer to achieve experience or network that will be an advantage for later productions from the company.

 Applications have no specific deadlines and will be evaluated on a rolling basis.